cypress-io/cypress-documentation/content/guides/cloud/smart-orchestration.md

 3. Scroll to the Smart Orchestration section within Project Settings page.
 4. Toggle "Spec Prioritization".

-<DocsImage src="/img/guides/smart-orchestration/enable-run-failed-specs-first.png" alt="Enable running of failed specs first"></DocsImage>
+<DocsImage src="/img/guides/cloud/smart-orchestration/spec-prioritization-active.png" alt="Enable Spec Prioritization"></DocsImage>

 <Alert type="bolt">

 <strong class="alert-header">CI Tip: Reduce Costs</strong>

-In addition to saving time with Spec Prioritization, also consider [Auto Cancellation](#Auto-Cancellation) to further save on CI costs.
+Note that Spec Prioritization **alone** will not save time as it purely alters the order in which specs are run.
+However, when used in tandem with [Auto Cancellation](#Auto-Cancellation) it can result in shorter test runs due to cancellation being triggered earlier, leading to significantly reduced CI costs.

 </Alert>